e3prom/rVRRPd/docs/config/intro.rst

 The **rVRRPd** daemon runs one ``virtual-router`` per ``interface, group`` pair, which means you can configure the same VRRP groups id or ``virtual-router`` id across several physical interfaces.
-The daemon can scale to hundreads if not thousands of active virtual-routers if the CPU and memory resources permit.
+The daemon can scale to hundreds if not thousands of active virtual-routers if the CPU and memory resources permit.

 The initial :ref:`developer <developers>` of **rVRRPd** has chosen to build the daemon